BioPhoton/elements/README.md

 As we already know how to use observables we put the data to render in a stream and use the `push` pipe to trigger rendering.
 This is exactly the same thing we nearly always did so far.

-Let's look at a simple exampes where we render the actual time to the view:
+Let's look at a simple examples where we render the actual time to the view:
 ```typescript
 @Component({
   ...,